mattrcampbell/amr2mqtt/README.md

 #### Gas

 My gas meter reports in cubic feet and broadcasts the SCM message type.
-I keep the raw data from the meter in its own sensor and create a templated sensors which report in CCF (100 cubic feet) and in therms.
+I keep the raw data from the meter in its own sensor and create templated sensors which report in CCF (100 cubic feet) and in therms.
 My utility bills by therm.
 ```
 #Gas Meter
 - platform: mqtt